hammy275/python-movefile-restart/README.md

 From there, you have a couple functions at your disposal:

 `movefile_restart.DeleteFile(file_path)`: Queues `file_path` for deletion.

 `movefile_restart.MoveFile(from_path, to_path)` or `movefile_restart.RenameFile(from_path, to_path)`: Moves the file from `from_path` to `to_path`.

+`movefile_restart.GetFileOperations()`: Get a list of tuples containing the source and destination of all file movings queued.

+`movefile_restart.PrintFileOperations()`: Print a list of file operations that are scheduled to occur during reboot.

 ## Current Limitations